-5 Expert Group on Refugee and IDP Statistics, 2018, Technical Report on the Statistics of IDPs: https://ec.europa.eu/eurostat/web/products-manuals-and-guide-lines/-/KS-GQ-18-003).
-Specifically, the challenge of inconsistent definitions on durable solutions was described here: Chaloka Beyani, Natalia Krynsky Baal and Martina Caterina, 2016, Conceptual challenges and practical solutions in situations of internal displacement, Forced Migration Review: https://www.fmreview.org/solutions/bevani-baal-caterina and started identifying the implementation steps and partnerships needed to reach these objectives, as well as the direct beneficiaries of the Center's activities.
+The current forced displacement data ecosystem is rich with stakeholders actively engaged in producing, using, and improving available data on these vulnerable populations.
+Defining the position of the JDC within this already crowded space has represented another focus during the early stages of JDC's existence.
+To this aim, the Center developed a theory of change, representing an important step towards the characterization of the JDC's ultimate goals.
+The team narrowed down the objectives of the Center, and started identifying the implementation steps and partnerships needed to reach these objectives, as well as the direct beneficiaries of the Center's activities.
 This process was guided by the definition of a precise area of work-both regarding thematic focus and target populations-which was determined at the outset of the JDC.
 Thematically, the JDC focuses on the collection, analysis, dissemination, and use of primary microdata: population and socioeconomic data, which includes information on income, poverty, skills, health, education, and economic activity, among others.
 The populations that JDC focuses on include refugees, IDPs, stateless people, returnees, asylum-seekers, and host communities.

 These elements constituted the starting point for the definition of the 2020 work program, representing a critical moment in the evolution of the JDC.
 Working in close collaboration with World Bank and UNHCR teams, JDC staff selected the activities that shaped JDC operations throughout 2020.
 These activities, grouped in six thematic areas, cover the full spectrum of the evidence-production process, from the design of new methods for the collection of data, to the dissemination of reports that accompany the release of new data products.
-Specifically, in line with objectives developed in the theory of change, the JDC funds and supports: the integration of refugees, IDPs, and stateless persons into national statistical systems; the development of innovative methods for data gathering and analysis: the collection of original socioeconomic microdata: the production of data-based analytical research; the responsible dissemination of the data; and knowledgesharing activities.
-While JDC staff lead some of these activities. most are carried out by World Bank or UNHCR staff (at times working together within the same team and usually in collaboration with external partners), to whom the JDC offers financial and technical support, and oversight.
-The selection and design of these activities has been the result of a rigorous process, based on the submission of detailed concept notes
+Specifically, in line with objectives developed in the theory of change, the JDC funds and supports: the integration of refugees, IDPs, and stateless persons into national statistical systems; the development of innovative methods for data gathering and analysis; the collection of original socioeconomic microdata; the production of databased analytical research; the responsible dissemination of the data; and knowledge- sharing activities.
+While JDC staff lead some of these activities, most are carried out by World Bank or UNHCR staff (at times working together within the same team and usually in collaboration with external partners), to whom the JDC offers financial and technical support, and oversight.
+The selection and design of these activities has been the result of a rigorous process, based on the submission of detailed concept notes and their review by experts from within and outside the JDC.